clangordon/physics-bioweapon/README.md

 Further to this, geospatial targeting can be automated.
 Cardiac arrest and other attacks can be delivered automatically.

+MRI scans which are not properly secured from cyberattacks, could fall into the hands of anyone who wants the bioacoustic resonant assassination harmonics.

+Combined with an AI model, it would be easy to convert MRI scans into assassination harmonics.

 ## Motivation

 ![Tainted Love](img/The-love-we-share-seems-to-go-nowhere-This-tainted-love-you-ve-given-I-ll-give-you-all-a-boy-could-give-you.png)